gvenezia/wikiViewerReact/README.md

 Since the wikiViewer UI isn't all that complex, I wanted to see if this project was close to the point at which it makes sense to transition from Vanilla JS to a framework.
 In theory it seems like even smaller applications could benefit from a front-end framework.
 If the amount of work is similar, then the potential for scaling up and component reuse would tip the scale in favor of front-end frameworks.

 ## User Stories (in progress)
-* ~~Users can type in any word and the 10 top Wikipedia page results will be displayed in a concise fashion~~
+* Users can type in any word and the 10 top Wikipedia page results will be displayed in a concise fashion
-* ~~Results update automatically as the user types~~
+* ~~Results update automatically as the user types~~ (in progress)
-* ~~Users can click on any of the page containers to be redirected to the corresponding Wikipedia page~~
+* Users can click on any of the page containers to be redirected to the corresponding Wikipedia page
 * Users can click on the random article button and be redirected to a random Wikipedia page

 ## How was it made?